-1. Survey Residents to determine who owns an EV, who plans to purchase an EV, typical daily driving distance, workplace charging availability, and similar data to inform decision-making.
-2. Find a MUD with similar parking spaces and tenants that have already installed EVI for comparison and reference for investment.
-3. Estimate volume of EVs visiting MUD (non-residents) to determine if charging in needed in common spaces or visitor parking areas.
-ST EP 2: Consider EVCS Options 4.
-Consider appropriate charging equipment types based on estimated demand.
+- 1. Survey Residents to determine who owns an EV, who plans to purchase an EV, typical daily driving distance, workplace charging availability, and similar data to inform decision-making. - Find a MUD with similar parking spaces and tenants that have already installed EVI for comparison and reference for investment. - 3.
+Estimate volume of EVs visiting MUD (non-residents) to determine if charging in needed in common spaces or visitor parking areas.

+STEP 2: Consider EVCS Options

+- Consider appropriate charging equipment types based on estimated demand.
 Explore Level 1 solutions for tenants that do not have long daily travel needs and will charge overnight.
 Explore Level 2 solutions for tenants with long daily commutes.
-Direct Current Fast Charging (DCFC) is not recommended for most MUDs.
-5. Examine physical siting constraints (e.g., access to electrical infrastructure, Americans with Disability Act (ADA), visibility etc.).
-6. Weigh EVCS ownership models - tenant, property owner, or third-party vendor?
-7. Determine if you want to measure EVCS use and charge users (networked vs. non-networkedpaid vs. free models).
-8. Consider increasing installation size to account for growing demand, reducing future capital costs.
+Direct Current Fast Charging (DCFC) is not recommended for most MUDs. - 5.
+Examine physical siting constraints (e.g., access to electrical infrastructure, Americans with Disability Act (ADA), visibility etc.). - 6.
+Weigh EVCS ownership models tenant, property owner, or third-party vendor? - 7.
+Determine if you want to measure EVCS use and charge users (networked vs. non-networked...paid vs. free models). - 8.
+Consider increasing installation size to account for growing demand, reducing future capital costs. - Decide if electricity will be supplied from residents' individual meters or from a common load meter.
+If common load, determine how users will be billed. - 10.
+Determine ownership (e.g., residents, property owner, or Home Owners Associations (HOA)).